jlockhar/GLASS-AI/README.md

 Training data use for GLASS-AI.

 ## Installation
-Downlaod and run the installer for your operating system (Windows: GLASS_AI_installer.**exe**, Mac: GLASS_AI_installer.**app**).
+Download and run the installer for your operating system [here](http://timex.moffitt.org/GLASS-AI/Installers/).
+[Mac](http://timex.moffitt.org/GLASS-AI/Installers/GLASS-AI_installer_Mac.app.zip) Installers are hosted on by Moffitt Cancer Center due to their large file size.

 Each installer will also install a copy of the MATLAB Runtime that is required to run the program without a pre-existing copy of MATLAB (and requisite toolboxes).
+A set of demo images is also included in the installers (see **Benchmarking** section below).

 Installation time should be approximately 5 minutes.

 ## Usage
 GLASS-AI accepts SVS or TIF files as input.
 These images should be captured at 20x magnfication with a 0.502 microns/pixel resolution for best results.